B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/16_getOrElse.md

 </div>

-1. Prints default value because value for key `"x"` is absent
+1. Prints the default value because the value for key `"x"` is absent
 2. Prints `3`, value for key `"x"`